desec-io/pqc-dnssec/README.md

 ## Acknowledgements

-This work is based on the PowerDNS and openssl forks of [@gothremote](https://github.com/gothremote/), who worked on this for his Master's thesis.
+The PowerDNS and openssl forks used for this work was developed by [@gothremote](https://github.com/gothremote/), who worked on this for his Master's thesis.
+The Bind9 implementation used for this work was developed by [@Martyrshot](https://github.com/Martyrshot), which was originally worked on as part of his Master's thesis and updated during his time at [SandboxAQ](https://www.sandboxaq.com).